-In our part of northern New South Wales, it is common for swarming to occur from the 1st of August.
+In our part of northern New South Wales, swarming is common from the 1st of August.
 However, this can vary from season to season, and your location will influence how you manage your bees in springtime.
 Proper beehive spring management will set your bees up for a successful year.

 Good beehive spring management must always include a thorough brood check.
 You must: